mvolkmann/blog/src/terminal-ide.md

 Neovim plus a selection of plugins delivers an IDE-like experience that is comparable to popular IDEs such as VS Code.

-Configuring the plugins is a time-consuming, error-prone task.
+Configuring plugins is a time-consuming, error-prone task.
 Starting with a pre-built configuration simplifies this significantly.

 I encourage you to give Neovim a try for at least two weeks